shivanirak14/Engage_2022/README.md

 <h1> Attendance Tracking System using Face Recognition Technology </h1>

-This a web based application build as a project for Microsoft Engage 2022.
+This a web based application built as a project for Microsoft Engage 2022.

 Demo Video: